- 1 Lychee Sorbet or Granita

-The only time-consuming thing in making Lychee granita or sorbet is peeling the lychee.
-Yes, it is the only pain some task.
+- The only time-consuming thing in making Lychee granita or sorbet is peeling the lychee.
+Yes, it is the only painful task.
 So, peel as many lychees as you want!
 And after peeling, deseed also, as we want only its pulp.

 Take out lychee pulp and keep it n a plate.

 - Squeeze lemon juice all over it.
-Doesn’t matter whether you mix it or not.
-Lemon juice lends a slightly tanginess to the otherwise sweet lychees.
+Doesn't matter whether you mix it or not.
+Lemon juice lends a slight tanginess to the otherwise sweet lychees.